DojoBits/openfest2025-workshop-n8n/automate-the-boring-stuff-with-n8n.md

 > and what are the major components of the system prompt back in Task 4.

 For our job, we'll add a `Simple Memory` node to the workflow.
-It will be used to persist short-term chat history and enable context-awareness in AI workflows:
+It will be used to persist short-term chat history and enable context-awareness in AI workflows.

 The Simple Memory node: